 More sketching, this time with live (well, pretend-live) data.
-BERG were great at sketching in many media; I used Processing as a tool here to quickly explore simple, throwaway ideas around data-driven graphics.
+BERG were great at sketching in many media; I used Processing and PureData as tools to quickly explore simple, throwaway ideas around data-driven graphics and text.

 Using qualitative government data from Ofsted, such as pupils’ enjoyment, attendance, behaviour and quality of teaching, meant that we could design new types of league tables – based on kids’ happiness, not just academic achievement.

 Here’s some initial sketching on paper, where we’re working out how to make the page feel like two parents chatting at the school gate…